ansonnn07/object-detection/README.md

 </details>

 ## Details
 Refer to the `1.
-Image Collection.ipynb` notebook for the steps for collecting and labeling the images.
+Image Collection.ipynb` [notebook](https://github.com/ansonnn07/coin-detection/blob/main/1.%20Image%20Collection.ipynb) for the steps for collecting and labeling the images.

 For training, you may open the `2.
-Training and Detection.ipynb` notebook directly in [Google Colab](https://colab.research.google.com/github/ansonnn07/coin-detection/blob/main/2.%20Training%20and%20Detection.ipynb) to train there.
+Training and Detection.ipynb` [notebook](https://github.com/ansonnn07/coin-detection/blob/main/2.%20Training%20and%20Detection.ipynb) directly in [Google Colab](https://colab.research.google.com/github/ansonnn07/coin-detection/blob/main/2.%20Training%20and%20Detection.ipynb) to train there.
 Or download the notebook to train locally.

+You may also refer to the following Colab notebooks to examine the trained version for each of the 3 datasets used in this repo.
+But the procedure is exactly the same, with only a few modifications to accomodate the download the dataset, and also to modify the class labels for different datasets.
+1. Coin detection dataset (small, 29 images, captured with iPhone): [link](https://colab.research.google.com/drive/1M0IN3Ya3jT_7UOJ5N2wLepk2ypR78KFB?usp=sharing)
+2. Coin detection dataset (large, 277 images, from Google Search): [link](https://colab.research.google.com/drive/1aTliHKpwqxZaokf2YTmg0vwmRPUJnpzY?usp=sharing)
+3. Face Mask Detection dataset (853 images): [link](https://colab.research.google.com/drive/11ciR0XNAvICh5teg0AaFsK7sK8iSzVoh?usp=sharing)